Jaliborc/jaliborc/README.md

 #### About Me
 🎮 I've been a gamer and software developer for two decates now.
 My professsional journey started quite unexpectedly when I was just 12 years old, and created some of the most popular third-party software for [World of Warcraft](https://worldofwarcraft.blizzard.com/).

-🎓 On the academic front, I hold a PhD in computer graphicas and machine learning.
-My research primarily focuses on crafting learning solutions to tackle challenges in computer graphics, such as optimizing rendering performance and enhancing skin simulation, or improving hand-drawn animation.
+🎓 On the academic front, I hold a PhD in computer graphics and machine learning.
+My [research](http://jaliborc.com/research) primarily focuses on crafting learning solutions to tackle challenges in computer graphics, such as optimizing rendering performance and enhancing skin simulation, or improving hand-drawn animation.